BloxDev-Hub/BloxDev-Hub/docs/Lua-Learning/more_about_functions.md

 We cached that closure function in a variable `v1`.
 Now when ever we call it, it adds "1" in the `number` variable.
 For the first time when we called the closure function, the variable "number" had 2 in it.
 So, after addition it becomes 3 and returned 3.
 When closure function was called for the second time the number variable had 3 in it and after addition it beacomes 4.
 And thats how a closure function works.

 Hope you understand it now.
 If there s still any confusion try reading it again.
-You might be thinking closure function a useless thing but if you are thinking then your are 200% wrong because closure functions are pretty useful and very important.
+You might be thinking closure function a useless thing but if you are thinking that then your are 200% wrong because closure functions are pretty useful and very important.
 Using closure you can make cool stuff.
 To show you how much usefull they are I made an iterator function just like ``pairs/ipairs``, and here it is:
 ```lua